Amiloride: Diuresis

 Amiloride works by directly blocking the epithelial sodium channel (ENaC) with an IC50 around 0.1 μM, indicating potent blockade.
 Antagonism of ENaC thereby inhibits sodium reabsorption in the late distal convoluted tubules, connecting tubules, and collecting ducts in the nephron.
 This promotes the loss of sodium and water from the body, and reduces potassium excretion.
 The drug is often used in conjunction with a thiazide diuretic to counteract with a potassium-losing effect.
 Due to its potassium-sparing capacities, hyperkalemia (elevated potassium concentration in the blood) can occur.
 The risk of developing hyperkalemia is increased in patients who are also taking ACE inhibitors, angiotensin II receptor antagonists, other potassium-sparing diuretics, or any potassium-containing supplements.

 Miscellaneous

 A fraction of the effects of amiloride is inhibition of cyclic GMP-gated cation channels in the inner medullary collecting duct.

-Amiloride has a second action on the heart, blocking Na+/H+ exchangers sodium–hydrogen antiporter 1 or NHE-1.
+Amiloride has a second action on the heart, blocking Na+/H+ exchangers such as sodium–hydrogen antiporter 1 (NHE-1).

 Amiloride also blocks the Na+/H+ antiporter on the apical surface of the proximal tubule cells in the nephron, abolishing more than 80% of the action of angiotensin II on the secretion of hydrogen ions in proximal tubule cells.
-Note that amiloride is not an angiotensin II receptor blocker (like losartan, for example).
+Amiloride is not an angiotensin II receptor blocker (like losartan, for example).
 The Na-H transporter is also found in the Jejunum of the small intestine, as a result, amiloride also blocks the reabsorption of Na, and thereby water in the intestines.